moddie666/MangoUI/README.md

 #### What it does:
 - it reads the config file line by line and presents each relevant line in the GUI. (see: "Known Line Types" below)
 - lines identified as either option or option=value are presented as lines with checkboxes and also textboxes where apropriate.
-- the checkbox adds/removes a "#" to enable/disable an option
+- the checkbox adds/removes "#", from the start of the line, to enable/disable an option.
-- the textbox sets an options value
+- the textbox sets an options value.
-- comments are shown as text lines between GUI elements
+- comments are shown as text lines between GUI elements.
-- empty lines are not shown
+- empty lines are not shown.

 ### Known Line types:
 - emt = empty line